guptarohit994/ECE285_Graduate_Descent_SSD/README.md

 ### Datasets
 [2012 version](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) of Pascal VOC dataset - well known dataset for object detection/classification/segmentation.
 Contains 100k images for training and validation containing bounding boxes with 20 categories of objects.
 ### Demo
-Run "SSD_demo.ipynb" notebook to run Single-Shot Detection on a random image from the PascalVOC2012 dataset.
+Run "SSD_Demo.ipynb" notebook to run Single-Shot Detection on a random image from the PascalVOC2012 dataset.
 ### Training
 Run "SSD_train.ipynb" notebook to train the SSD model on the PascalVOC2012 dataset.
 ### Evaluation
 Run "SSD_Eval.ipynb" notebook to evaluate the SSD model on the PascalVOC2012 validation set.

 Run "SSD_Eval_Testset.ipynb" notebook to evaluate the SSD model on the PascalVOC2007 test set.
 (Download the PascalVOC2007 test set using `wget http://pjreddie.com/media/files/VOCtest_06-Nov-2007.tar` and run `tar -xvf VOCtest_06-Nov-2007.tar` in the root directory of the repository.
 ### Performance <br>
 On [UCSD Data Science and Machine Learning Cluster](https://datahub.ucsd.edu/hub/home):